timwarnock/wordscanner.py/README.md

     {'a', 'ap', 'app', 'appl', 'ar'}

 For Natural Language Processing tasks, this is nearly as memory efficient as a Trie or DAWG, and with equal to or better performance.
-I created a set of test scripts to demonstrate this, using the included 1000x1000 character grid, as well as a generated 10,000 x 10,000 character grid.
+I created test scripts to demonstrate this, using the included 1000x1000 character grid, as well as a generated 10,000 x 10,000 character grid.

 ## Trie vs set() for N=1,000,000